eitansela/sagemaker-delta-sharing-demo/README.md

 ## Amazon SageMaker Delta Sharing Examples
 ![AWS ML](img/aws_ml.png) ![Docker](img/docker.png) ![Delta Sharing](img/delta-sharing.png)

 This repository contains examples and related resources showing you how to preprocess, train, and serve your models using Amazon SageMaker with data fetched from [Delta Lake](https://github.com/delta-io/delta-sharing).

+The examples in this repository are for demo purposes only and not meant to be used in production:
+- The solution  is missing appropriate authorization/authentication tokens.
+- Transfer of data over the cloud will be challenge for large datasets, mainly from cost perspective.

 ### Repository Structure